Archives

 The addition in handmade brick, perforated with sound absorption underneath to create a comfortable sound environment in the hotel courtyard.
 Photo: Åke E:son Lindman

-A glass roof in collaboration with technology and the sky
+A glass roof in collaboration with tech and the sky

 We designed the courtyard as a year-round meeting place to ensure both function and enjoyment.
 To achieve this, we covered the space with a specially designed glass roof.
 The elegant, undulating shape makes the roof feel like an extension of the sky rather than a glass cover.
 Placing a glass roof over three buildings with eaves at different heights posed a unique challenge.
 We also aimed to retain the feeling of being outdoors while preserving the neighbors’ view and daylight.
 To solve this, we used parametric design—an algorithmic approach that streamlines the construction of complex shapes.
 This method allowed us to maximize the glass surface, minimize structural elements, and create a slender roof with an open feel.